vsanthanam/Ombi/README.md

 ### RequestManager

-While most of the properties of the request are definied within the `Requestable` a few are properties of the request manager, and a few other are additional parameters in the `makeRequest` method.
+While most of the properties of the request are definied within the `Requestable`, a few of them are properties of the request manager, and a few others are additional parameters in the `makeRequest` method.

 In addition to providing the host URL, the request manager can automatically inject headers, setup retries counts, setup a response SLA, and more.